Wichita mother creates support group for moms who lose children to gun violence

 Chavez said her daughter knew both families closely and their family has provided a place to sleep along with emotional support.
 She is also working to help raise money for funeral expenses.

-Danita White, whose on was murdered in 2016 said she knows the feeling all too well.
-Her son’s case is still not solved and she said it haunts her every day, but the support she’s received from Chavez and other moms has helped her through the toughest times.
+Danita White, whose son was murdered in 2016, said she knows the feeling all too well.
+Her son’s case is still not solved, and she said it haunts her every day, but the support she’s received from Chavez and other moms has helped her through the toughest times.

 The mothers encourage families to reach out for help through the pain.